Perhaps the most confusing aspect of discrete sensors is the definition of a sensor’s normal status.

 - Limit switch: target not contacting the switch

-• Proximity switch: target far away
+- Proximity switch: target far away

-• Pressure switch: low pressure (or even a vacuum)
+- Pressure switch: low pressure (or even a vacuum)

-• Level switch: low level (empty)
+- Level switch: low level (empty)

-• Temperature switch: low temperature (cold)
+- Temperature switch: low temperature (cold)

-• Flow switch: low flow rate (fluid stopped)
+- Flow switch: low flow rate (fluid stopped)

 These are the conditions represented by the switch statuses shown in a schematic diagram.
 These may very well not be the statuses of the switches when they are exposed to typical operating conditions in the process.

 A helpful tip to remember about process switches and their respective schematic diagram symbols is that the symbols are conventionally drawn in such a way that an upward motion of the movable switch element represents increasing stimulus.

-process switch types and NO/NC contact configurations, comparing their states with no stimulus versus when the stimulus exceeds the each switch’s threshold or “trip” setting.
+Process switch types and NO/NC contact configurations, comparing their states with no stimulus versus when the stimulus exceeds the each switch’s threshold or “trip” setting.